Special items for infants and children

-United accepts one stroller and one car seat free of charge for each child in addition to a car seat.
+United accepts one stroller or folding wagon, and one car seat free of charge for each child in addition to a car seat.
 This includes children under the age of two traveling on an adult's lap and infants traveling internationally on 10 percent of an adult fare, charged at the time of infant ticketing (it is usually less expensive to purchase the infant ticket in advance).